How Allergic Reactions Work

 anti-acid stomach medications.
 Ask about your current medications

-medications!
-Make sure to let the doctor know if you are on a beta blocker for any reason.
+medications and make sure to let the doctor know if you are on a beta blocker for any reason.
 Skin testing is not usually done on someone on a beta blocker.

 Ignore the symptoms.
 This is fine if the